China 33: The shih and the ju

 Warrior officials, the shih

-Before leaving this section we need to talk about the social structure of the Western Chou.
+Before leaving this section, let us discuss the social structure of the Western Chou.

 Ruling class